apify/apify-client-python/docs/docs.md

 apify_client = ApifyClient('MY-APIFY-TOKEN')

-# Start an actor and waits for it to finish
+# Start an actor and wait for it to finish
 actor_call = apify_client.actor('john-doe/my-cool-actor').call()

 # Fetch results from the actor's default dataset